CFB Cold Lake: Current use

-It also hosts a number of Lodger Units, including the Aerospace Engineering Testing Establishment, 4 Construction Engineering Squadron, 1 Military Police Squadron, Real Property Operations Detachment Cold Lake, and 22 Health Services Centre.
+It also hosts a number of other lodger units, including the Aerospace Engineering Testing Establishment, 4 Construction Engineering Squadron, 1 Military Police Squadron, Real Property Operations Detachment Cold Lake, 22 Health Services Centre, as well as Alpha Jets and A-4 Skyhawks operated by civilian contractor Top Aces.

 In addition to its use as a training base, CFB Cold Lake's fighter/interceptor aircraft defend the western half of Canadian air space and together with aircraft from CFB Bagotville cover Canada's Arctic territory.
-They are operationally controlled by NORAD from CFB North Bay and Cheyenne Mountain Operations Centre in Colorado Springs.
+They are operationally controlled by NORAD from CFB North Bay and Cheyenne Mountain Operations Center in Colorado Springs.
 Cold Lake aircraft forward deploy to airfields throughout western and Arctic Canada as operational requirements dictate.

 Cold Lake also hosts NATO flight training operating from 15 Wing Moose Jaw, as well as 5 Wing Goose Bay.
-MAPLE FLAG is a major international air weapons training competition hosted annually by CFB Cold Lake in May–June, making use of CLAWR.
-The name is derived from the USAF's famous Red Flag training exercises at the Nellis Air Force Range in Nevada.
+Maple Flag is a major international air weapons training competition hosted annually by CFB Cold Lake in May–June, making use of CLAWR.
+The name is derived from the USAF's Red Flag training exercises at the Nellis Air Force Range in Nevada.
 NASA and ESA astronauts use Cold Lake for winter survival training.